SQream/sqream_docs/reference/sql_data_types.rst

 .. note:: Most SQL clients control display precision of floating point numbers, and values may appear differently in some clients.

-Casts and conversions
+Floating Point Casts and Conversions
 ^^^^^^^^^^^^^^^^^^^^^^^

-Floating point values can be converted to:
+The following table shows the possible Floating Point value conversions:

 .. list-table::
    :widths: auto